 The College appoints Sub-Deans with responsibility for welfare and disciplinary matters in the evenings, at weekends, and at other times when the Deans of Arts are not available.
-In 2021-22 the Sub-Deans will be Calum Haggett, Ananya Malhotra, Aneyn O'Grady, and Claudia Paul.
-Ananya Malhotra is based in the Waynflete Building, and the other Sub-Deans within walls.
+In 2023-24 the Sub-Deans will be Dr Calum Haggett, Mr Raghul Ravichandran, Ms Simple Rajrah, and Mr Justin Clarke.
+Simple Rajah is based in the Waynflete Building, and the other Sub-Deans within walls.
 The Sub-Deans operate with decanal authority in the absence of the Deans of Arts.
-Information about how to contact them is given in the section of the College website on Welfare.
+Information about how to contact them is given in the section of the College website on Welfare and wellbeing.